MintyDoggo/CSU-Senior-Project/docs/Senior_Project_Requirements.md

 **Rationale:** Necessary to avoid enemies and make the game playable

-**Fit Criterion:** Player can jump up and down using character movement component
+**Fit Criterion:** Player can jump up and down using the character movement component

 **Priority:** Essential